c-sk8/Flat-Bottom-Font/README.md

 Some letters have a flat bottom like when you write above a ruler.

-This font was first created in March 2018 using an application called Glyphs Mini.
+This font was made using an application called *Glyphs Mini*.

 ## Future Improvements